Only on AP: Redskins recovery methods aim to reduce injuries

 “It’s an amazing experience,” Hess said.
 “Our goal is to get them to that pre-sleep state to shut their body down.
 It will lower their heart rate.
 The temperature of the water replicates your body temperature.
 Really we’re taking all sensation out.”

 A player showers and puts on lotion to keep the salt from damaging skin, and then a lot of times it’s off to bed to rest up for the next grueling day.
+Quarterback Colt McCoy has been big on giving feedback on bedding technology because he and his wife sleep at different temperatures.

+“The mattress and pillows are comfortable and cool,” McCoy said Monday.
+“I don’t sweat at night thanks to their technology.
+I get a full night’s rest and feel recharged every morning.”

-Quarterback Colt McCoy has been big on giving feedback on bedding technology, and Bedgear is working to develop ankle pillows to help athletes elevate their feet after the stress of a game or practice.
+Bedgear is also working to develop ankle pillows to help athletes elevate their feet after the stress of a game or practice.

 “It’s a problem that a lot of the players have when they’re on their feet for hours during a game and they’re getting sort of this compression and swelling in their lower limbs,” Bedgear vice president of strategy Shana Rocheleau said.
 “They just kind of hodgepodge things together today to put their feet up and try to get the blood flowing.”